 Create AWS QuickSight Folders

 The aws:quicksight/folder:Folder resource, part of the Pulumi AWS provider, provisions QuickSight folders that organize dashboards, analyses, and datasets into hierarchical structures.
-This guide focuses on three capabilities: root-level folder creation, permission grants for users and groups, and nested folder hierarchies.
+This guide focuses on three capabilities: root-level folder creation, permission assignment, and nested folder hierarchies.

-Folders reference QuickSight users or groups when granting permissions, and can reference parent folders to build hierarchies.
+Folders can reference parent folders for nesting and require QuickSight user or group ARNs for permission assignment.
 The examples are intentionally small.
-Combine them with your own QuickSight users, groups, and asset management.
+Combine them with your own QuickSight users, groups, and asset organization strategy.

 Create a root-level folder with a name